fiqrioemry/fitness_booking_application/README.md

 - Enable customers to browse and book fitness classes based on time, instructor, and location
 - Support one-time and recurring class scheduling with automated generation
 - Implement role-based dashboards (customer, instructor, admin)
-- Handle class check-ins and attendance with QR code validation
+- Handle class check-ins and attendance with code validation
 - Integrate payments via Stripe or Midtrans
 - Send real-time and scheduled reminders via email or in-app notification